This document is relevant for: Inf1

 void nrt_tensor_free(nrt_tensor_t **tensor)#

-Frees a tensor allocated by a call to nrt_tensor_allocate and sets the nrt_tensor_t* pointer at address tensor to NULL.
+Frees a tensor allocated by a call to

-• tensor – Pointer to a pointer to a previously allocated nrt_model_t.
-After the call returns, the nrt_model_t* pointer will be NULL.
+tensor – Pointer to a pointer to a previously allocated nrt_model_t.
+After the call returns, the

 NRT_STATUS nrt_tensor_read(const nrt_tensor_t *tensor, void *buf, size_t offset, size_t size)#

-• tensor – Valid pointer to an nrt_tensor_t.
+tensor – Valid pointer to an

-• buf – Buffer where to write read data, it needs to be at least size bytes in size.
+.buf – Buffer where to write read data, it needs to be at least size bytes in size.

-• offset – Offset within the tensor from which to begin reading.
+offset – Offset within the tensor from which to begin reading.

-• size – Size to read.
+size – Size to read.

 NRT_STATUS nrt_tensor_write(nrt_tensor_t *tensor, const void *buf, size_t offset, size_t size)#

-Writes size bytes of data to a given tensor, starting at offset, from buf (starting at offset 0).
+bytes of data to a given tensor, starting atoffset

-• tensor – Valid pointer to an nrt_tensor_t.
+tensor – Valid pointer to an

-• offset – Offset within the tensor from which to begin writing.
+bytes of data to write to the tensor.offset – Offset within the tensor from which to begin writing.

-• size – Size to write.
+size – Size to write.

 size_t nrt_tensor_get_size(const nrt_tensor_t *tensor)#